Looking to lose weight and keep yourself in a calorie deficit? Make these delicious, easy-to-make Low-Calorie Recipes.

 Have you had a bad day?
 Soothe yourself with this Three Bean Chili.

-It’s warm, creamy, and comforting – exactly what the therapist ordered.
-And it contains 3 different kinds of beans.
+It’s warm, creamy, and comforting – and it contains 3 different kinds of beans.

 So you’re getting plenty of plant-based protein and fiber.
 The cumin and chili powder provide warmth, while the jalapenos add spiciness.